SchmidtDSE/maize-loss-climate-experiment/paper/paper.md

 ### Impacts to growers
 Some risk mitigating practices such as regenerative agriculture may not always improve mean yields or can even come at the cost of a slightly reduced average [@deines_recent_2023].
 Even though these practices may help guard against an elevated probability of loss events [@renwick_long-term_2021], our results may indicate a mechanism for how average-based expectations could possibly disincentivize growers from climate change preparation in that our simulations do not necessarily see a decrease in average-based yield expectations defining coverage levels even as risk grows.
 That said, we acknowledge that crop insurance effects on grower behavior remains an area of active investigation [@connor_crop_2022; @wang_warming_2021; @chemeris_insurance_2022].

+## Recent actual claims rates
+We generally predict a 13% claims rate in 2030 and 2050 "counterfactual" simulations.
+These trials anticipate outcomes absent further climate change (future conditions similar to recent past).
+For comparison, the annual median of the historic series encouragingly reports an actual 14% claims rate despite substantial annual variability [@rma_statecountycrop_2024].
+These actuals emerged amid growing conditions similar to those seen in the counterfactual trials, making them valuable in contextualizing model behavior.

+### Under-estimation
+Despite this similarity between predictions and the comparable recent actuals, a number of difficult to model factors likely lead us to underestimate the actual claims rate in practice.
+First, field-level yield data and the actual geographically specific risk unit structure are not currently public.
+Therefore, while we sample units randomly based on expected size, growers likely optimize their own unit structure when purchasing policies to optimize financial upside as further explored in supplemental.
+Similarly, we do not have the geographically specific data required to model trend adjustment [@plastina_trend-adjusted_2014] and yield exclusion options [@schnitkey_yield_2015].
+These both likely increase the actual claims rates by raising $y_{expected}$.
+That said, we acknowledge that trend adjustment and historically-consistent expected increases in yields outside our model likely negate each other.

+### Variation
+While these model limitations likely overall lead to a supression of loss rates in our simulations relative to actuals, note that these adjustments change over time and could cause further fluctations alongside growing condition variability.
+For example, 2014 in particular saw a number of statutory changes [@ers_farm_2014].
+Taken together, we anticipate that the future will likely see substantial annual variation similar to the recent past even as our results still capture overall long term trends.

 ## Geographic bias
 Neighborhoods with significant results ($p < 0.05 / n$) may be more common in some areas as shown in Figure @fig:geo.